Emily McIntire

 Emily McIntire is an American Republican politician who serves the 56th district in the Oregon House of Representatives.
 She won the seat in the 2022 election against Democratic opponent Jonathan Chenjeri.

-McIntire serves as Co-Chair of the Oregon chapter of Future Caucus alongside Representative Ben Bowman (politician).

 Committees

 She serves as a vice-chair on the Committee On Higher Education, the Joint Committee On Ways and Means, in the subcommittee of Education, and the Committee on Education.

 Political Positions

 Following the Standoff at Eagle Pass, McIntire signed a letter in support of Texas Governor Greg Abbott's decision in the conflict.